Curl-crested aracari

-The curl-crested araçari or curl-crested araçari (Pteroglossus beauharnaisii) is a near-passerine bird in the toucan family Ramphastidae.
+The curl-crested aracari or curl-crested araçari (Pteroglossus beauharnaisii) is a near-passerine bird in the toucan family Ramphastidae.
 It is found in Bolivia, Brazil, and Peru.

-Taxonomy and systematics
+Taxonomy

 The curl-crested aracari was first described by Johann Georg Wagler in 1831 but the spelling of its specific epithet was not corrected until 2020.
 It had at times been placed in the monotypic genera Beauharnaisius and Ulocomus.

 The curl-crested aracari is monotypic.

 Description

 The curl-crested aracari is 42 to 46 cm long and weighs 164 to 280 g.
 It gains its English name from unique curly, shiny, black feathers on the top of its head and nape; they resemble pieces of plastic or enamel.
 Males and females are alike except that the female has a shorter bill.
 Their bill has a brown-orange line at its base.
 The mandible is ivory becoming orangey at its tip.
 The maxilla has an orangey culmen and a maroon stripe along its lower part that is wider at the base.
 Between them the maxilla is green or bluish.
 It has indistinct ivory colored "teeth" along the tomium.
 Bare blue skin surrounds their eye, and their cheeks and throat are whitish with black speckles.
 Their upper back and rump are red and the rest of their upperparts are dark green.
 Their underparts are yellow with a wide red band across the lower breast.
 Their undertail coverts can have a red wash.
 Immatures are a duller version of adults.